uncomplicate/neanderthal/articles/getting_started.md

 **Note for OSX users:** MKL installation on my OSX 10.11 placed `libiomp5.dylib` in a different folder than the rest of the MKL libraries.
 In such case, copy that file where it is visible, or don't rely on the MKL installation, but select the needed library files and put them somewhere on the `DYLD_LIBRARY_PATH`.
 In newer versions of OSX, you'd have to configure the "system integrity protection (SIP)" settings for `DYLD_LIBRARY_PATH` to be respected by the system [see more here](https://github.com/uncomplicate/neanderthal/issues/31).
 If you want a quick & dirty solution without much fuss, copying the `dylib` files and pasting them into `/usr/local/lib` has been reported to work by multiple users.

 **Note for Windows users:** MKL installation on my Windows 10 keeps all required `.dll` files in the `<install dir>\redist` folder.
 The usual folders that keep `.so` and `dylib` on Linux and OSX, keep `.lib` files on Windows - you do not need those.
-Add the folder that contains the `dll`s into the `PATH` environment variable, and you're ready to go.
+Add the folder that contains the `dll`s into the `PATH` environment vairable, and you're ready to go.
 Some Windows users reported that `libiomp5.dll` too is in another folder; see the note for OSX users and take the equivalent Windows action.

 *Final note* If you prefer zero-install, just include `[org.bytedeco/mkl-platform-redist "2020.3-1.5.4"]` as a dependencly in your leiningen project and none of these is necessary.